-The best thing about growing up in Jamaica was the sea, sun and most of all the outdoor space!
-Also the spirit of community, everyone was your mother, your aunt or your cousin.
+The best thing about growing up in Jamaica was the sea, sun, and most of all, the outdoor space!
+Also the spirit of community; everyone was your mother, your aunt, or your cousin.
 Everyone looked out for each other and took great care of one another.
 I'm from a very modest family so not having all the luxuries I thought I was missing out on made me very creative with the things around me.
 I was always trying to make up for that.

 The conversations around how black women choose to wear their hair have always been both political and personal.
 As a discussion that continues to evolve, especially online, what would you like people to take away from this film?

 In this current political and social climate, I think it's very important to do anything you can, no matter how big or small.
-We must use any voice or platform we have to fight for the visibility of any marginalised group of people.
+We must use any voice or platform we have to fight for the visibility of any marginalized group of people.
 Hair has always had a language and I want people to watch this film and have a new appreciation of what beauty is and what is considered beautiful, and to really accept that beauty is a broad spectrum and these women are a part of it.

 Text Stephen Isaac-Wilson